In 2013, Steven Salzberg declared Battlefield Acupuncture the worst quackery for 2011. Follow this link for…his explanation.

 “It’s vital to embrace change to stay ahead of your adversaries”.

 During his address, General Goldfien invoked the example of the Wright Brothers as inspiration for breaking down the barriers that prevent people from adopting new ideas, such as Battlefield Acupuncture.
 See speech here.

 How little has changed.
-Salzberg might have also sided with the leading intellectuals who ridiculed the 19th century Hungarian, Dr Ignatius Semmelweis.
-Semmelweis observed that only if doctors performing autopsies would wash their hands before delivering babies, it would drastically reduce the number of women dying after childbirth.
-The only problem it predated germ theory, so Semmelweis’s observations made no sense.
+If born in that era, Salzberg might have also sided with the leading intellectuals who ridiculed the 19th century Hungarian, Dr Ignatius Semmelweis.
+Semmelweis deduced that only if doctors performing autopsies would wash their hands before delivering babies, it would drastically reduce the number of women dying after childbirth.
+The only problem it predated germ theory, so Semmelweis’s hypothesis made no sense.
 You can almost hear the doctors of the time proclaiming correlation does not imply causation.
-So the mortality rate among new mothers remained very high for many decades and meanwhile Semmelweis was banished from his profession.
+So the mortality rate among new mothers remained needlessly high for many decades and meanwhile Semmelweis was banished from his profession.

 So I’ll ask the question again, who’s the dinosaur…Salzberg or Niemtzow?

 You could say sceptics are simply critical of dubious claims.
 But it’s routine for them to cite the silly cases and ignore the credible.
 This applies to acupuncture as well as magnetic field therapy.

 Don’t get me wrong, accepting new therapies without evidence supporting efficacy and more importantly safety, is folly.
 Particularly for therapies that are expensive or expose the patient to significant risk.
 But all too often, demands for evidence is little more than protecting powerful agendas and maintaining the status quo.